 An easy caramel sauce recipe is a staple for desserts.
-Having a jar of homemade caramel sauce in the fridge at all times is a lifesaver when it comes to making delicious sweet treats.
+Having a jar of your own caramel sauce in the fridge at all times is a lifesaver when it comes to making delicious sweet treats.
 It can be used in so many ways.

-This recipe shows how to make a basic caramel sauce.
-If you prefer a salty caramel recipe, it’s as simple as adding extra salt at the end.
+This easy recipe for three-ingredient caramel sauce shows how to make a basic caramel sauce using a dry caramel method and without a candy thermometer.
+If you prefer a salty caramel recipe, it’s as simple as adding extra salt.

 This caramel is made using a dry caramel method.
-This means sugar is melted slowly, without the addition of water until it becomes amber brown.
+This means sugar is melted slowly, without the addition of water until it becomes amber brown and caramelized.

 Wet caramel is when sugar is melted alongside a little bit of water.